hawk-ai-aml/github-actions/risk-assessment/README.md

 ### Automated Metrics

-The system also calculates automated metrics such as code churn and log churn to provide additional risk context.
+The system also calculates automated metrics such as code churn and cognitive complexity to provide additional risk context.
 The metrics can be found in the [metrics](./src/service/metrics) directory.

 ### Risk Scoring